interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 ### Accounting

-Connectors are RECOMMENDED to record the effects of their transactions in an **accounting system**.
-In this financial accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
+In a financial accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
 The **balance** of an account is the net difference between these credits and debits.
 All the balances and transactions of an account are denominated in a single, fungible asset.

 Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two accounts for each peer: